embark-framework/embark-site/source/tutorials/token_factory_1.md

 }
 ```

-Embark will detect the change and redeploy the contract with the new parameters, afterwards the token supply is 1000 as expected:
+Embark will detect the change and redeploy the contract with the new parameters, afterwards the token supply is 1000 as expected, type:

 ![Console](token_factory_1/console_2.png)